rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

     1. Fetch the latest `cert-manager` Helm chart and parse the template for image details.

+        > **Note:** Recent changes to cert-manager require an upgrade.
+If you are upgrading Rancher and using a version of cert-manager older than v0.9.1, please see our [upgrade documentation]({{< baseurl >}}/rancher/v2.x/en/installation/options/upgrading-cert-manager/).

         ```plain
         helm repo add jetstack https://charts.jetstack.io
         helm repo update